 You can pack these brownies in the kids’ lunch bags or feed it to the kids for an after school snack, knowing they’re healthy and refined sugar free.
-Or take these brownies along to work for a healthy treat to enjoy with with a cup of coffee or tea.
+Or take these brownies along to work for a nutritious treat to enjoy with with a cup of coffee or tea.

 Since I opted to use coconut flour as opposed to all purpose flour in this recipe, these brownies are paleo, gluten free, and grain free in addition to being dairy free and vegan.
 So they’re perfect if you’re feeding a crowd with various dietary restrictions.
-Everyone should be able to enjoy these brownies!

-I used flax eggs instead of regular eggs in these brownies.
+I used flax eggs instead of regular eggs in these dairy free brownies.
 Flax eggs are so easy to make and they actually work perfectly in this recipe because they add a slight “gooeyness” to the texture which is perfect in brownies.

 To make a flax egg, mix one tablespoon of ground flax seeds with three tablespoons of cold water.
 Let that mixture thicken in the fridge for about ten minutes before adding it to the brownie batter.
 Flax eggs are a wonderful egg substitute in vegan baking.